 6. Flamingos, Seagulls, and Geese—The “unhuman” nature of the one-leg stand test:

 - From childbirth, we as humans are trained to stand on two feet.
-While certain animals may find it second-nature to stand on one foot, this is certainly not true of the human species.
+While certain animals may find it second nature to stand on one foot, this is certainly not true of the human species.
 Hence, any performance failures may be attributed to the inherently “unnatural” bird-like demands of the test.

 Call us for help…

 If you or a loved one is charged with a DUI and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 For information about the Nevada one leg stand test, see our article on the Nevada one leg stand test.

 1 U.S. Department of Transportation “DWI Detection and Standardized Field Sobriety Testing” NHTSA Student Manual (February 2006): VII/6